From Geralt to Ciri: All your ‘The Witcher’ questions answered

 Although Ciri’s perspective as canon would be a riveting addition to the mythos, Hissrich has allegedly found a way to give Geralt, the princess Ciri, and sorceress Yennefer (Anya Chalotra) each the attention they deserve, using The Last Wish and Sword of Destiny, the first two books, along with some material unique to the Netflix series.

-While Geralt is ostensibly the lead character, Ciri and Yennefer both play pivotal roles.
-Straying slightly from the source material, we’ll meet the women individually and get to know them before their paths converge in the show, rather than solely through Geralt’s perspective.
+While Geralt is ostensibly the lead character, Ciri & Yennefer both play pivotal roles.
+Straying slightly from the source material, we meet the women individually and get to know them before their paths converge in the show, rather than solely through Geralt’s perspective.

-The conflation of source material and contemporary elements in The Witcher pave a solid path for Netflix’s first epic fantasy, which kicks off on December 20th.
-But before we embark on this forthcoming journey, there are a few questions and speculative theories surfacing in the fandom that are begging to be explored.
+The conflation of source material and contemporary elements in The Witcher pave a solid path for Netflix’s first epic fantasy, which kicked off on December 20th.
+Here are a few questions & speculative theories the fandom had about the series before it aired.

 What is the plot of The Witcher?